 Oscar Farinetti is the man behind the world-renowned Eataly concept.
-The New York Times described Eataly as a "megastore" that "combines elements of a bustling European open market, a Whole-Foods-style supermarket, a high-end food court and a New Age learning center."
-In 2017, Oscar opened Eataly World, which has been described as the Disneyland for Italian food.
-Fusing experience gained from his father's retail chain and his own love of food, the Eataly stores, and now Eataly World, are more than just retail stores and foodservice outlets.
+The New York Times describes Eataly as a “megastore” that “combines elements of a bustling European open market, a Whole-Foods-style supermarket, a high-end food court, and a New Age learning center.”
+In 2017, Oscar Farinetti opened Eataly World, which has been described as the Disneyland for Italian food.
+The Eataly stores, and now Eataly World, are more than just retail stores and foodservice outlets; they are a fusion of Farinetti’s experience gained from his father’s retail chain and his own love of food.
 They are innovative attractions that are sought out not just by locals, but food and drink lovers from around the world.
 Oscar is a passionate and visionary leader with fascinating stories to share.

 In this episode you’ll learn:

 - How it’s OK to start with nothing more than a vision – build it and they will come